Databeans/lighthouse_databricks_demo/README.md

-# lighthouse_databricks_demo
+# lighthouse databricks demo

 Databricks notebook:

-lighthouse use-case to help you understand how to use the library in order to extract clustering metrics for a certain Delta Table
+help users understand how to use the lighthouse library in order to extract clustering metrics for a certain Delta Table